ogiewon/Hubitat/Alexa TTS/README.md

 - v0.4.6  Added support for Italy.
 Thank you @gabriele!
 - v0.5.0  Added support for automatic cookie refresh with external NodeJS webserver
 - v0.5.1  Corrected contentType to prevent response parsing errors
+- v0.5.2  Attempt to add volume control, but not working so commented out
+- v0.5.3  Added app events to have some historic logging
+- v0.5.4  Attempt to add support for Australia (Successfully tested)

 WARNING: v0.4.x will delete and create new child devices if you choose to enable the virtual container support feature.
 To use the Virtual Container feature, you will need @stephack's Virtual Container Driver from his repo at https://github.com/stephack/Hubitat/blob/master/drivers/Virtual%20Container/Virtual%20Container.groovy.